IRC bot with Twitch support

 Put the following dependency into your project's dependences section:

 kameloso is an IRC bot with Twitch support.
 It is text-based and runs in your terminal or console.

-- chat monitoring in your terminal
+- real-time chat monitoring

 - channel polls, user quotes,